This article is updated regularly. It was last updated in April 2023.

-I’ve written many articles over the years here at Tomedes about the importance of localization in connecting with customers across multiple countries.
+At Tomedes, I’ve written many articles about the importance of localization for connecting with customers across multiple countries.
 I’ve focused on everything from the essentials of website translation to considerations for product packaging.
-Now, it’s time to take a step back and put localization strategy itself under the spotlight.
+Now, let’s take a step back and put localization strategy itself under the spotlight.

 What is a localization strategy?
 And how do you implement it?
 Read on to find out.